omari-kd/Environmental-Impact-on-Food-Production/README.md

 Water Treatment: Implementing effective water treatment technologies and practices is crucial for minimising environmental impact and ensuring fish health.

-Water Reuse: Exploring responsible water reuse opportunities, such as using treated waste water, can help reduce the demand on freshwater sources.
+Water Reuse: Exploring responsible water reuse opportunities, such as using treated wastewater, can help reduce the demand on freshwater sources.

 Selection of Sustainable Species and Farming Methods: Prioritising the cultivation of species that are native to the region and using less water-intensive farming methods can help reduce the overall environmental footprint.